kmatrosova/LocalMusicRecSys2024/README.md

 ## Onboarding

+We use the implementation of ItemKN and NeuMF available in [RecBole](https://recbole.io/), a Python library based on PyTorch that aims to provide a unified framework for developing and reproducing recommendation algorithms.

 Change of the path of saved files must be made.
-First open recbole file `trainer.py`, using nano or any other text editor :
+Firstly, open the RecBole file `trainer.py`, using nano or any other text editor:

 ```
 nano path_to_recbole/trainer/trainer.py
 ```

-Add the following line in the begining of the file :
+Add the following line in the begining of the file:

 ```
 import pathlib
 ```

-Then change the line
+Then change the line:

 ```
 saved_model_file = "{}-{}.pth".format(self.config["model"], get_local_time())
 ```

-to
+to:

 ```
 saved_model_file = f"{self.config["platform"]}/{self.config["country"]}/{self.config["model"]}/get_local_time().pth"